saulius-lipkevicius/Transformed_GA/model/README.md

 In this project, we will be using BERT modification a Lite BERT (alBERT) that incorporated parameter-reduction techniques to avoid memory limitations of available software, hence has multiple times less parameters to learn and trains 1.7x faster also archieves slightly worse performance.
 Multiple IGEM teams have tried to apply well-established deep learning methods like CNN, LSTM to predict some features of biological sequences, however those architectures have gradient flaws that especially reveal itself in long sequences.
 Lets consider why transformers have an edge over former models.

+- [ ] Using a pre-trained network generally makes sense if both tasks or both datasets have something in common.
-- [ ] A neural network is trained on a data.
-This network gains knowledge from this data, which is compiled as “weights” of the network.
-These weights can be extracted and then transferred to any other neural network.
-Instead of training the other neural network from scratch, we “transfer” the learned features.
+- [ ]  Instead of training the other neural network from scratch, we “transfer” the learned features.
 - [ ] Prideti apie traininimo ilguma ir neefektyvuma kainos atzvilgiu, plius prieinamuma-->the most prominent is the cost of running algorithms
 - [ ] Simply put, a pre-trained model is a model created by some one else to solve a similar problem.
 Instead of building a model from scratch to solve a similar problem, you use the model trained on other problem as a starting point.
 - [ ] What is our objective when we train a neural network?
 We wish to identify the correct weights for the network by multiple forward and backward iterations.
 By using pre-trained models which have been previously trained on large datasets, we can directly use the weights and architecture obtained and apply the learning on our problem statement.
 This is known as transfer learning.
 We “transfer the learning” of the pre-trained model to our specific problem statement.